 Mark has a long and storied family history of milling, and his evident passion for his family’s legacy shines through.

 Mark explained how K2 Milling is different than the larger scale, industrial mills: those operations process up to 50 tonnes an hour, whereas Mark and his head miller, Steve, process up to 1 tonne an hour.

-This allows Mark and Steve some exciting freedom.
-Since they mill much smaller batches, they can play around and innovate with unique flours: Mark mills quinoa flour, grape flours from dehydrated grape skins, cranberry, blueberry flours… you name it, he’s probably tried it!
+Since they mill much smaller batches, they have a lot of freedom to play around and innovate with unique flours: Mark mills quinoa flour, grape flours from dehydrated grape skins, cranberry, blueberry flours… you name it, he’s probably tried it!